Tillayevxusniddin/ExpressTemplate/README.md

 # Users CRUD App (Express.js, Handlebars, UUID)

 This project is a simple Users CRUD (Create, Read, Update, Delete) application built using the Express.js framework, the Handlebars templating engine, and the UUID (Universally Unique Identifier) library.
-The data is stored in a `users.json` file.
+The data is stored in a users.json file.
+(For Template)

 ## Technologies